PaloAltoNetworks/bahamut/README.md

 #### The Main file

-The `main.go` is responsible to configure and start your Bahamut server.
-A very simple `main.go` could look like this:
+The `main.go` is responsible for configuring and starting your Bahamut server.

+Edit `main.go`:

 ```go
 package main